 Utility of Parameter Count Function Confirmed:

-confirmed that the provided Python function correctly estimates the parameter count across various models like Mistral, LLaMA, and yi-34 after testing. -
+@robert1confirmed that the provided Python function correctly estimates the parameter count across various models like Mistral, LLaMA, and yi-34 after testing. -

 Innovative Lasso Selector for NER:

-shared a 7-second gif demonstrating a lasso selector tool that can be used to label 100 named entities or spans in just 2 seconds. -
+@stroggozshared a 7-second gif demonstrating a lasso selector tool that can be used to label 100 named entities or spans in just 2 seconds. -

 Embedding Models in LLMs Discussed:

-clarified that embeddings typically derive from a tokenizer and pre-trained transformer base architecture, with random initialization being a possibility for training from scratch.
+@pix_asked about the type of embedding used in large language models (LLMs) with positional encoding.@stroggozclarified that embeddings typically derive from a tokenizer and pre-trained transformer base architecture, with random initialization being a possibility for training from scratch.

 Links mentioned: